Striking Perspective Photography From Across Canada

-These five artfully shot images prove that perspective is everything.
+These artfully shot photographs prove that perspective is everything.

 Into the Sunset

-John Stager of Pickering, Ontario, snapped this moody pic at the Canadian National Exhibition in Toronto.
-The CNE is just one of 50 attractions that will have you falling in love with Toronto all over again.
+John Stager of Pickering, Ontario, snapped this striking silhouette at the Canadian National Exhibition (CNE) in Toronto.

 Jen Hirst of Calgary shares this awesome shot of the Calgary Tower rising from the downtown core.

 If you enjoyed this collection of perspective photography, be sure to check out our gallery of Canada’s most beautiful lighthouses.